Now candidate profiles are out, it's time to do your research

 Japanese knotweed, also known as Asiatic knotweed, grows rapidly from an extensive fleshy underground root system, forming dense thickets that can live for a long time.
 They exclude other desirable species and prevent native seedlings from establishing.

 Knotweed is a very hardy plant and difficult to control.
 Originally from Japan, knotweed is a very serious invasive pest plant in many parts of New Zealand.
-It grows to form dense thickets which expand rapidly.
-It can choke waterways as the thickets completely replace any other vegetation.
+It grows to form dense thickets that expand rapidly.
+It can choke waterways, as the thickets completely replace any other vegetation.

 Japanese knotweed is easiest to spot when its small white flowers are out in summer and autumn (December–April).